chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/jenkins-identity/index.md

 }
 ```

 You can also edit the pipeline itself to change its behavior.
-For example, instead of inspecting the policies the identity has access to, you could have the workflow inspect the groups.
+For example, instead of inspecting the policies the identity has access to, you could have the workflow inspect the organizations.

 ```
 	. . .
-	- './chainctl iam groups ls'
+	- './chainctl iam organizations ls'
 ```

 Of course, the Jenkins pipeline will only be able to perform certain actions on certain resources, depending on what kind of access you grant it.